 - Risk Assessments & Method Statements (RAMS)

+- Are they appropriate for the drilling being undertaken?

 - Rig and equipment inspections

+- Are they in date, do they cover all aspects of the machine and equipment?

 - Welfare facilities

+- Are they available and appropriate?

 - COSHH assessment and management

+- Are they available and being followed?

 - First Aid kit inc. eye wash facilities

 - Environmental control Spill kit

-- Provision of utility detection equipment (CAT and Genny) and qualified operator
+- Provision of utility detection equipment (CAT & Genny) and qualified operator

+- If the drill crew are clearing services, they must be trained in how to use the equipment.

 - Fire safety

 - Vehicle access provisions

 - Public access / protection of working area

+- Are adequate/appropriate protections in place?

 - PPE

-Adherence to relevant legislation and guidance:
+Working to relevant legislation and guidance: